LePetitJayJay/Victoria-2-Anime-Mod/README.md

 # CREDITS

-Special thanks to Hasen8930 for the big flag frames and Yoga5631 for the anime icons for decisions and events.
+Special thanks to Hasen8930 for the big flag frames and Yoga5631 for the anime decision and event icons.
 Arts used for the loading screen:

 https://www.pixiv.net/en/artworks/70957104